Home>>Notes for students>>Health system mangement>>Opportunities and challenges of Federal Health system in Nepal

 Share it on

-With the promulgation of constitution in 2015, Nepal replaced a unitary government with a federal system of government.
-This process has made Nepal a federal democratic republic governed with three levels of government: a federal level, seven provinces and 753 local government.
+With the promulgation of the constitution in 2015, Nepal replaced a unitary government with a federal system of government.
+This process has made Nepal a federal democratic republic governed with three levels of government: a federal level, seven provinces, and 753 local governments.

-After the federalism in Nepal , the restructuring have both the opportunities and challenges .
+After federalism in Nepal, the restructuring has both opportunities and challenges.

-The roles and responsibilites, job description of health workers of reinstated health offices is still very unclear.
+The roles and responsibilities, job description of health workers of reinstated health offices is still very unclear.

 • The federal context provides fertile ground for more effective budgeting and needs-based and evidence-based planning.